 Celeriac and apple slaw

 Grated celeriac and grated Granny Smith apple (or other sharp apple).
+You could add cabbage or kohlrabi too.

 Dress with salt and pepper, a squeeze of lemon and shredded mint.